Axsecq/MVNP-1.12.2/README.md

 ## General Information
 This is a modification of Multiverse-NetherPortals which adds native 1.12.2 version support.

+## Features Broken
+Currently only 2 features of the plugin are broken: Version Display and Debug Mode.

 ## Installation & Configuration
 To install the plugin, place it into your plugins directory.
 Then, you can configure the plugin in the `config.yml` file.